Get Started with a Free Water Consultation

 • Analysis: While the test is being completed, your local expert might ask additional questions about the number of people in your household, your water usage and any current water treatments.
 The goal is to find out how much you’re spending and how your approach could be made easier and more effective.

-• Results: Our experts walk you through every detail of your water test results so that you understand exactly what you’re looking at and what everything means.
-If additional concerns are identified, they may recommend one of our IL EPA-certified laboratory water tests, which can check for different contaminants, such as lead, copper and bacteria.
+• Results: Our experts walk you through every detail of your water test results.
+If they identify additional concerns, they may recommend one of our IL EPA-certified laboratory water tests, which can check for more than 45 different contaminants, such as lead, copper and bacteria.

 What Does It Look For?

 Home water test kits come with significant limitations, including the number of contaminants they’re able to identify.
-A Culligan test will identify a wide range of issues, generally including total hardness levels, chlorine, total dissolved solids (TDS) and pH levels.
-Remember, you’ll also have the option to send a water sample to our lab for more-advanced testing if initial water results indicate that step would be worthwhile—but if that’s the case, your local Culligan expert will explain that process and next steps based on lab test results.
+At a Culligan water test, your specialist can identify a wide range of issues, generally including total hardness levels, chlorine, total dissolved solids (TDS), pH levels and more.
+Remember, you’ll also have the option to send a water sample to our lab for more-advanced testing if specific concerns you have or relevant to where you live indicate that step would be worthwhile.
+If that’s the case, your local Culligan expert will explain that process and next steps based on lab test results.

 After Your Culligan Water Test